CGC Registry

 Set Description:

-Since I am an avid hunter and have trapped my fair share of furbearers and skinned enough pelts in my youth, I have always been fascinated by Mountain Men and their awesome lifestyle since lower school.
 I remember my first Rendezvous I went to when I was little guy with my Dad.
-I recall staring at grizzly old characters adorned in furs - throwing hatchets, shooting black powder and knapping arrow/spear heads, bird-points and scrapers.
-It was such an odd yet neat and intriguing scene for a young kid to see.
-I have been enthralled ever since with Mountain Men.
+I recall staring at grizzly old characters adorned in furs - throwing hatchets, shooting black powder, knapping arrow/spear heads and knives.
+It was such a cool scene for a young kid to see.

 Men like Jim Bridger, Jedediah Smith, Colter, Carson and obviously Liver Eating Johnson who were all intricate parts to the outset of our Western expansion through their profound exploration as guides, translators, trappers, etc. Furthermore, without their motivation for financial gain or their handiwork for supplying the demand of the fur craze, great companies like The Rocky Mountain Fur Company and The Hudson Bay Company would not have seen the light of day — and the Fur Trade would not have been as we know it nor would the time frame/period of 1800-1880s.